 It took us city slickers by surprise: the way the mountains can warp one’s perception of distance.
 The sheer size of the mountains made them look so much closer than they really were, and made long distances seem much shorter.

-4. Most of Ladakh’s Pangong Tso lake actually lies in China
+4. Most of Ladakh’s Pangong Tso lake actually lies in Tibet

 We knew the approximately 140 kilometre-long saltwater Pangong Tso lake was one of the more popular sights in Ladakh, with its deep blue water mirroring the deep blue sky (only when it’s sunny, of course).
-What we didn’t realize was that it stretches across the border into China (the Tibet Autonomous Region, to be exact), with only about 30 kilometres or so in India.
+What we didn’t realize was that it stretches across the border into Tibet (the Tibet Autonomous Region, as China calls it), with only about 30 kilometres or so in India.

 5. The mountain passes must be crossed before 3 o’clock in the afternoon